gabrieldejesus/semente/README.md

 The proposal of the Seed is to encourage the habit of reading in formats different from the way we are used to.

-We seek to develop an app accessible to everyone, in a fun and educational way.
-The main functionalities that we seek to bring are: new formats to absorb reading, ranking and our AI that will be a virtual friend of the students and assistant of the teachers in encouraging reading.

 ![](public/assets/web-preview.gif)

 <p align="center">